cornellev/autonomy-onboarding/README.md

 The data is stored in the `data/` directory, with images in `data/images/` and a `.csv` file linking each image with a direction number value `data/labels.csv`.
 The labels were downloaded from the above Kaggle notebook, but had absolute paths to the image files that needed to be cleaned up.

+## Progress

+We got data loading successfully and after much debugging, figured out how to manipulate the shapes so that there weren't any errors when attempting to train.
+However, due irregularities in the data, the training was very difficult, and an over-fit model just always predicted the zero vector.
+Not exactly sure why, and we weren't sure what to try next...

+So we decided to just try to run the Keras model already available online and call it quits.

 ## Helpful Commands

 ```bash